telerik/reporting-docs/knowledge-base/pass-sqldatasource-columns-as-datasource-for-nested-data-items.md

 from Production.ProductCategory c
 ```
 The fields _ProductCategoryId_ and _Name_ can be used for the main data item.
 The field _JSONOUT_ can be used as a _Source_ for a
 [JsonDataSource](../jsondatasource-component) providing data to the nested data item.
-This source that will become available only in
+This source that will become available only at
-runtime can be [bound](../expressions-bindings) to the child data item DataSource property with the following Expression:
+runtime can be [bound](../expressions-bindings) to the DataSource property of the child data item with the following Expression:
 ```
 Property path		|	Expression
 DataSource.Source	|	=ReportItem.DataObject.JSONOUT